bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge_md (1).md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

+  ANSWER: It's a one-to-many relationship.
+Employee and Territiry are related through another table called Employee Territories.
+Employee and Territory tables can be accessed through this third table.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+ANSWER: MongoDB is a greart storage option when the data is unstructered and the order doesn't matter.
+It saves the space.
+Basically if the data doesn't show relation (NoSQL) or not related, MongoDB kind of online servers can be very effective.
+Althogh, if the data shows reationship and has an order or if the user care about the order, MongoDB is'nt a good choice.
+However, Postgres is graet option in this case: stores large file systems for relational databases.

 - (*Stretch*) What is "NewSQL", and what is it trying to achieve?
+NewSLQ is an attmept to bring the best of both NoSQL (MongoDB and Postgres).
+NewSQL tried to strike a balance between scalability and ACID properties of relational DBs.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well